compsecmonkey/Reading-List/README.md

 ## Politics

+* The War On Normal People: The Truth About America's Disappearing Jobs and Why Universal Income Is Our Future :heavy_minus_sign: Andrew Yang
 * Atlas Shurgged :heavy_minus_sign: Ayn Rand
 * Fire and Fury:  Inside the Trump White House :heavy_minus_sign: Michael Wolff